MrCloud-10/YedekParcaApp/README.md

-# This project builded for Otokoc Otomotiv Developer Challenge 2. mission named "Set".
+# This project builded for Otokoc Otomotiv Developer Challenge 2. task named "Set".

 # Project
 In this project